E-Sid/scripts/README.md

 - If any of the values are out of range, the programme will let you know and will prompt you to enter a value within range.

 ## Platform independent
+### HTML/JavaScript
 - `moca2mmse.html` is an HTML/JavaScript based on the conversion by Lawton et al. Credits to [Hosadeeb Adeeb Nashed](https://github.com/HosAdeeb)

+### FreeBASIC
 - `cage.bas` is CAGE questionnaire calculator written in BASIC (FreeBASIC).
 One would either install FreeBasic compiler +/- IDE or else use [online FreeBASIC compiler](https://www.jdoodle.com/execute-freebasic-online/)
-- `amt4.bas` refers to Abbreviated Mental Test-4 (AMT4) written in BASIC (FreeBASIC).
+- `amt4.bas` refers to Abbreviated Mental Test-4 (AMT4)
-- `bmi.bas` is Body Mass Index (BMI) calculator in kilograms and meter, `bmi-lb-inch.bas` calculates BMI in pounds and inches they are written in BASIC (FreeBASIC).
+- `bmi.bas` is Body Mass Index (BMI) calculator in kilograms and meter, `bmi-lb-inch.bas` calculates BMI in pounds and inches
 - `qtc.bas` is QTc Interval calculator according to Bazett, Framingham, and, Hodges formulae.
 Bazett is the most commonly used.
-It is written in BASIC (FreeBASIC).
 - `map.bas` is Mean Arterial Blood Pressure Calculator.
-It is written in BASIC (FreeBASIC).
 - `mini-cog.bas` refers to Mini-Cog test.

-It is written in BASIC (FreeBASIC)
+### Rexx
 - `audit.rexx` refers to Alcohol Use Disorders Identification Test (AUDIT).
 It is written in Rexx.
 Could be used on Amiga OS (AROS, MorphOS etc.), OS/2, Unix, Linux etc.
 - `hip-waiste.rexx` refers to hip-waiste ratio calculator
 - `4at.rexx` refers to 4AT test